Tour starts on every single SATURDAY between March 24 and October 20.

 Day 17.
 Costa del Sol – Granada (180 km ~ 112 miles)

-Breakfast, then transfer to Granada - beautiful city, sitting right at the foot of the spectacular Sierra Nevada mountains.
-The popular favorite of the region of Andalusia, Granada has a rich history, fantastic range of sites to see, and a bustling nightlife.
+Breakfast, then transfer to Granada, a beautiful city sitting right at the foot of the spectacular Sierra Nevada mountains.
+The popular favorite of the region of Andalusia, Granada has a rich history, a fantastic range of sites to see, and a bustling nightlife.
 With Arab influences and Spanish charm, there is plenty of culture and history to explore here.
-Upon arrival you'll have a guided tour to see the famous complex of La Alhambra, its Arabian palaces Nazaries, and its green and picturesque Generalife Gardens.
+Upon arrival, you'll have a guided tour to see the famous complex of La Alhambra*, its Arabian palaces, Nazaries, and its green and picturesque Generalife Gardens.

 Dinner and night in Granada.